MrSwitch/hello.js/README.md

 # hello.js

 A client-side JavaScript SDK for authenticating with [OAuth2](http://tools.ietf.org/pdf/draft-ietf-oauth-v2-12.pdf) (and **OAuth1** with a [oauth proxy](#oauth-proxy)) web services and querying their REST APIs.
 HelloJS standardizes paths and responses to common APIs like Google Data Services, Facebook Graph and Windows Live Connect.
 It's **modular**, so that list is [growing](modules.html).
 No more spaghetti code!

 ## Features

-Here are some more examples:
+Here are some more demos...

 <table>
 	<thead>